Skip to main content

 Verdict

 Wax Heads is one of the cleaner indie launches of 2026.
-A 100% positive Steam score from 45 reviewers isn't a guarantee of staying power, but it signals something real: the game delivered on its premise for nearly everyone who tried it.
+A Very Positive score from 390+ reviews at 97% isn't a guarantee of staying power, but it signals something real: the game delivered on its premise for nearly everyone who tried it.
 For a debut release from a small studio, that matters.

 The record store simulation genre is thin.
 Wax Heads found a mechanic that works, built 80+ albums of content around it, and added an original soundtrack that's genuinely composed rather than filler.
 The character writing holds up across the full runtime.
-At under $10, it doesn't ask for much.
+At $14.99, it doesn't ask for much.

 Rating: 8.5 / 10